resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Background

 Shared bike is a hot potato in China now.
-The number of shared bike users has been rapidly growing since Wei Dai (the founders and CEO of the ofo) launched the first dockless shared bike program in Beijing.
-The ofo ‘s market value is $**** (Citation).
+The number of shared bike users has been rapidly growing since Wei Dai (the founders and CEO of the Ofo) launched the first dockless shared bike program in Beijing.
+The Ofo's market value is more than $2 billion now ([CNBC](http://www.cnbc.com/2017/04/17/ofo-chinese-bike-sharing-start-up-says-its-now-worth-more-than-2-billion.html)).
 With its popularity, many different kinds (in shape, price, and operation) of shared bikes have been introduced into the China market.
 In Nanjing (A city in China), more than 5 companies operate together to accommodate bike users.
 Since recently introduced shared bikes are dockless, users can rent and return them at any place and any time they want.
 This new concept of transportation has brought a great degree of accessibility in particularly public transportation.
 Although this new system has changed travel behavior in good ways there is one thing I want to improve left.
 Since many companies release bikes and their own apps , users need to install several Apps if they want to have the nearest bike to them.
 It is not simply convenient.

 ![Different color stand for different operator](/img/in_post/2017/04/bikes.jpg)